Teaching students how to think, not what to think.

-By giving students the skills they need to analyze environmental issues, Project WET is helping our youth become responsible citizens capable of tackling the water issues we face today and in the future.
+By working with students to develop skills they need to analyze environmental issues, Project WET is helping our youth become citizens, capable of tackling the water issues we face today and in the future.

 Project WET activities are reaching students in 75 countries around the world.

 The heart of Project WET is the Project WET Curriculum and Activity Guide, which is National Science Teacher Association (NSTA) recommended.
 The guide has 64 engaging and easy-to-use activities designed to supplement an educator's existing curriculum.
 Project WET materials were developed and field-tested by over 600 educators and resource managers working with more than 34,000 students nationwide.
 The materials are hands-on, fun to do, easy to use, and meet the needs of many different teaching and learning styles and teaching standards.
 Major themes in the book include:

 - Water's social and cultural connections.

 The guide is available through Project WET workshops, which also provide a wealth of additional New Hampshire and topic-specific resources.

 Project WET also offers additional training and guides for early childhood and climate, water and resilience.